← Sudoku Strategies

 • Backtracking: Backtracking is a brute-force technique that involves making educated guesses and trying different possibilities until a contradiction is reached or the puzzle is solved.

-Sudoku Enigmas
+Sudoku Downloads

 More Sudoku Puzzles →